ozkayas/design_patterns_dart/README.md

-# design_patterns_dart
+# Design Pattern Samples
-Design Pattern samples in Dart Language from Head First Design Patterns
+This repo contains the design pattern examples from Head First Design Patterns.
+In the book, the examples were in Java, however I implemented them in Dart Language.